rahulkushwaha2897/ad-muter-extension/README.md

+Note : This has been only tested on jiohotstar with the idea of testing on other platforms if you do test it let me know if find any bugs.
 # Ad Muter — Live Match

 A Chrome extension that automatically mutes your browser tab when ads play during live sports streams, and unmutes when the action resumes.